 Hair gel has long been a staple styling product for men.
 It has a rich history to say the least, with some of the most famous style icons of the last century (think: Gable, Dean, Travolta, Beckham) all fans of a firm hold.
 However, even though it’s been around longer than many other grooming essentials, it is perhaps the most precarious and intimidating product to use.
 Too much and the hair collapses like a sad scarecrow; too little and your barnet is bouncing around like an inflatable at a car dealership.

-However, there are certain hair gels that are truly a cut above the fold, with both styling and nourishing benefits, and we've done the work of rounding up the best of them.
+Certain hair gels are truly a cut above the fold, with both styling and nourishing benefits, and we've done the work of rounding up the best of them.
+Look for products that avoid using drying alcohols but include nutritive ingredients for healthy hair.

 Keep scrolling for the best hair gels for men.